 ●Two large-bore IV catheters (ideally 14 to 16 gauge for most adults) should be inserted in preparation for rapid administration of fluids and medications.
 Intraosseous access should be obtained if IV access is not readily obtainable.

-●In normotensive adults, isotonic (0.9%) saline should be infused at a rate of 125 mL/hour to maintain venous access.
+●In normotensive adults, isotonic (0.9 percent) saline should be infused at a rate of 125 mL/hour to maintain venous access.
 In normotensive children, isotonic saline should be infused at an appropriate maintenance rate for weight in order to maintain venous access.
 (See "Maintenance fluid therapy in children".)

 ●Continuous electronic monitoring of cardiopulmonary status, including frequent measurements of blood pressure (BP), heart rate, and respiratory rate, as well as monitoring of oxygen saturation by pulse oximetry, is required for the duration of the episode.